Germany arrests Russian scientist on spying charge | DW | 21.06.2021

 The university researcher allegedly met with Russian secret service agents at least three times.
 He is thought to have taken cash for his services.

-German federal prosecutors said on Monday they had arrested a Russian scientist working at a German university on charge of spying for Moscow.
+German federal prosecutors said on Monday they had arrested a Russian scientist working at a German university on charges of spying for Moscow.

-Prosecutors said the suspect, known only as Ilnur N. in accordance with German privacy laws, was taken into custody for "working for a Russian secret service since early October 2020 at the latest.″
+Prosecutors said the suspect, named only as Ilnur N. in accordance with German privacy laws, was taken into custody for "working for a Russian secret service since early October 2020 at the latest.″

 Police carried out searches of his home and workplace to look for further clues.

-A judge on Saturday decided not to grant the suspected spy bail after his arrest on Friday and he was remanded in custody while investigations continue.
+A judge on Saturday decided not to grant the suspected spy bail after his arrest on Friday.
+He was remanded in custody while investigations continue.

-So far there has been no statement from either the Russian or German governments on the detention.
+So far there has been no statement from either the Russian or German government on the detention.

 Tensions have been running high between the two countries over a range of issues, including Belarus, the detention of Kremlin critic Alexei Navalny and the conflict in Ukraine.

-Although Russia continues to deny these attacks, German government spokesman Steffen Seibert on Monday warned of a possible Russian "fake news" campaign ahead of September elections.
+Although Russia continues to deny these attacks, German government spokesman Steffen Seibert on Monday warned of a possible Russian "fake news" campaign ahead of September's elections.

 Despite US criticism, Germany is still trying to finish off the Nord Stream 2 gas pipeline, intended to double current gas exports to Germany from Russia.